PacoReinaCampo/MPSoC-NTM/doc/isa/riscv/markdown/registers/csrs.md

 ## CONTROL AND STATUS REGISTERS

+Control and Status Registers (CSRs) in RISC-V provide mechanisms for managing processor state and control.
+These registers typically include machine-level and supervisor-level CSRs, which control privileged operations and system-level functions.
+CSRs are accessed through dedicated instructions, allowing software to read and modify processor state safely and efficiently.
+They play a critical role in system management, exception handling, and performance monitoring.

 Format of a line in the table:
 `<csr number> <csr access> <csr name> "<csr description>" <version>`